kaixinguor/CarND-Behavioral-Cloning-P3/writeup_report.md

 The model takes RGB images of original size (with lowest resolution 160x320x3).
 Cropping and normalization are added directly as beginning layers so that the computation could leverage the GPU and the same operation will be done on test image automatically.

-The network first crops the image to remove upper part which contain majorly far background like sky, trees which would not be very helpful for driving decision.
+The network first crops the image to remove the upper part which contains majorly far background like sky, trees which would not be very helpful for driving decision.
 The lowest part is also removed since it contains car hook.

- The following figure shows a comparison between original images (upper row) and cropped images (bottom):
+ The following figure shows a comparison between the original images (upper row) and the cropped images (bottom):

 ![alt text][image1]